Maggie Renken

 Professional Bio

-Prior to joining ISM in 2025, Maggie served as Director of Modern Learning at Rabun Gap-Nacoochee School, where she led schoolwide academic innovation and STEAM programming.
-She was also a tenured associate professor at Georgia State University, where she directed the Educational Psychology program and led federally-funded research on technology-enhanced learning.
-Maggie holds a Ph.D. in developmental psychology from the University of Wyoming.
+Earlier, Maggie was a tenured associate professor at Georgia State University, where she directed the Educational Psychology program and led federally and foundation-funded research on technology-enhanced learning.

-Prior to joining ISM in 2025, Maggie served as Director of Modern Learning at Rabun Gap-Nacoochee School, where she led schoolwide academic innovation and STEAM programming.
-She was also a tenured associate professor at Georgia State University, where she directed the Educational Psychology program and led federally-funded research on technology-enhanced learning.
-Maggie holds a Ph.D. in developmental psychology from the University of Wyoming.
+Earlier, Maggie was a tenured associate professor at Georgia State University, where she directed the Educational Psychology program and led federally and foundation-funded research on technology-enhanced learning.

 School/Organization